 With the price of gasoline escalating nearly every day, we get all sorts of inquiries about alternative fuels and power sources.
 Some of the most common inquires are about bio-diesel and the use of alcohol in gasoline engines.
+Technical challenge:

 Burning bio-diesel, a blend of petroleum diesel with a bio-fuel, or even straight bio-fuel "vegetable oil" in a diesel engine is pretty straightforward.
 Diesel engines operate on a completely different principle than gasoline engines.
 Diesel engines do not require a spark plug or electrical ignition system.
 Rather, they operate at such high compression ratios that the fuel combusts spontaneously when it is injected.
 The only real challenge with using non-petroleum is getting it to flow as a liquid at lower temperatures.
 There are many ways to skin that cat, but the main thing is that the engine itself does not need any type of major modification.